timotheicorneille/dotfiles/README.md

   * a better oh-my-zsh config
   * a different theme than `robbyrussell`

+* Switch from hyprland to sway (easier and no problem with VMs)

 * Fix this error : `/run/current-system/sw/bin/gh auth git-credential get: line 1: /run/current-system/sw/binugh: No such file or directory`